-Austin sports several courses to play: Pease Park, Roy G. Guerrero Park, Searight Park, Circle C Ranch Park, and more.
+Austin sports several courses to play: Pease Park, Roy G. Guerrero Park, Zilker Park, Circle C Ranch Park, and Searight Park.

-Austin sports more than 10 leash-free areas for you and your best friend to play.
+Austin sports a dozen leash-free areas for you and your best friend to play.

 Driftwood Estate Winery

 This winery prides itself on making high-quality wines from Texas grapes.
-The view from the bluff overlooking the vineyard is breathtaking.
 See website for tasting room hours.

 Eastside Pop Up